idini/transformation_scd2/README.md

 <img src="./docs/images/business_logic.png" />
 </p>

-A process (in the use_case the */trigger/* POST call) calls `DataIngestor.ingest_data` on the source and destination tables with a specific Primary Key.
-This Primary Key is also the Surrogate Key on the destination table.
+A process (in the use_case the `/trigger/` POST call) calls `DataIngestor.ingest_data` on the source and destination tables with a specific *Primary Key*.
+This Primary Key is also the *Surrogate Key* on the destination table.

 The `DataIngestor` object is initialized using an instance of `BigQueryConnector` to connect to BigQuery, and the connection is already instantiated on a specific `project_id`.